just4give/helium-dyi-hotspot-balena-pi4/readme.md

 balena login
 ```

-Choose "Authetication Token" from the list.
-This will ask you to enter the token you grabbed from balena cloud website.
-Paste and hit enter.
-You should receive successful login message.
+Choose "Web Authorization" from the list.You will be redirected to a webpage .
+Press authorize.
+You can close the window and come back to the console.
+You should receive successful login message there.

 <img width="936" alt="Screen Shot 2020-07-22 at 11 45 08 AM" src="https://user-images.githubusercontent.com/9275193/88197982-31c92e80-cc11-11ea-9e76-dd0143b07778.png">